llvm/llvm-www/proposals/LP0001-LLVMDecisionMaking.md

     github).

     Feedback is an important part of the LLVM Proposal process.
-All review feedback should be either on this forum thread or, if you would like to keep your feedback private, directly to one of the review managers.
+All review feedback should be either on this thread or, if you would like to keep your feedback private, directly to one of the review managers.

     **What goes into a review?**